-Cabrera, bullpen lead Nationals to 13-0 rout of Pirates
+Nationals continue onslaught with 4 HRs, pound Pirates 13-0

 HIT NO. 1

-Pirates rookie right-hander Montana DuRapau had his first major-league hit, a single to right field in the third inning off Ross.
+Pirates rookie right-hander Montana DuRapau had his first major league hit, a single to right field in the third inning off Ross.
 It came in DuRapau’s 13th game and fourth at-bat.

 UP NEXT